sozercan/aikit/website/docs/specs-inference.md

 apiVersion: # required. only v1alpha1 is supported at the moment
 debug: # optional. if set to true, debug logs will be printed
 runtime: # optional. defaults to avx. can be "avx", "avx2", "avx512", "cuda"
-backends: # optional. list of additional backends. can be "stablediffusion", "exllama" or "exllama2"
+backends: # optional. list of additional backends. can be "stablediffusion", "exllama2", "diffusers", "mamba"
 models: # required. list of models to build
   - name: # required. name of the model
     source: # required. source of the model. can be a url or a local file